Barbershop music: Barbershop Harmony Society (BHS)

-Sweet Adelines International (SAI)
+SingUnited International

 Rönninge Show, the highest ever scoring Sweet Adelines International barbershop chorus.

-Sweet Adelines International, a worldwide organization of women singers, was established in 1945 by Edna Mae Anderson of Tulsa, Oklahoma.
+SingUnited International, a worldwide organization of women singers, was established in 1945 as Sweet Adelines by Edna Mae Anderson of Tulsa, Oklahoma.
 The aim was to teach and train its members in music and to create and promote barbershop quartets and other musical groups.
 By year's end, the first chapter incorporated in Oklahoma with Anderson as its president.
 Sweet Adelines went international on March 23, 1953, when the first chapter outside the U.S. was chartered in Brandon, Manitoba, Canada.
 Even though there were international chapters, it was not until May 1991 that the name officially changed to Sweet Adelines International.
 It has a current membership of 23,000 and holds an annual international singing competition.
+The organization changed its name to SingUnited International in May 2026.

 Harmony, Incorporated (HI)

 In 1957, several members of Sweet Adelines International (SAI) broke from the organization in protest of the policy limiting membership to Caucasian women.
 In 1958, chapters from Rhode Island, Massachusetts, and Orillia, Ontario, also left SAI to form Harmony, Incorporated.
 (Sweet Adelines changed their policy in 1966).

 Harmony, Inc. was incorporated in the State of Rhode Island on February 26, 1959.
 The founding member chapters of Harmony, Inc. were the Melody Belles of Providence, Rhode Island; Sea Gals of New Bedford, Massachusetts; The Harmonettes from North Attleboro, Massachusetts; Harmony Belles of Barrie-Orillia, Ontario; and the Harborettes from Scituate, Massachusetts.

 In 1963, a Sweet Adeline chapter in Ottawa, Ontario was threatened with expulsion after accepting a black woman, Lana Clowes, as a member.
 As a result, Ottawa's Capital Chordettes left SAI to become the seventh chapter to join Harmony, Incorporated.

 In 2013, Harmony, Inc. announced the creation of the Affiliate membership category, extending membership to men involved with the organization.